 Aztecs, the sculpture collection at the Musée du quai Branly

-The Aztec sculpture collection in the Quai Branly Museum features ninety artworks; this is one of the richest European collections, on a par with those in London, Berlin and Basle.
+The musée du quai Branly's Aztec sculpture collection features ninety artworks; this is one of the richest European collections, on a par with those in London, Berlin and Basle.
 Most of the collection was assembled during the 19th century.

-Many of these items belonged to the musée des Antiquités américaines du Louvre (1850-1887) prior to their transfer to the musée d'Ethnographie in the Trocadero that was established in 1878, and which was succeeded by the musée de l'Homme in 1937.
+Many of these items belonged to the Louvre's museum of American Antiquities (1850-1887) before being transferred to the Trocadero's Ethnographical Museum, established in 1878.
+This museum became the musée de l'Homme in 1937.
 The principal donors include Alphonse Pinart, Emile Boban and Edouard Pingret.

-This very representative selection of Aztec statues has brought together for the first time a number of images of male and female divinities, whose complex iconography has been the subject of research into the codices and is now better understood, along with human and animal figures, some of which are hybrids, and representations of plants.
+For the first time, this representative selection of Aztec statues brings together a number of images of male and female divinities.
+Academic research, particularly into the codices, has enabled the works' complex iconography to be better understood.
+Human and animal figures, some of which are hybrids, and plant representations have also been deciphered.

 192 pages 22 cm x 28 cm format